-After a dog graduates from our “21 days” of a Full Service Training program at The Doghouse, we require clients to continue using training tools an extra 30 days to ensure the transfer of the “training picture” back to your home routine.
+After a dog graduates from our “21 days” of a Full-Service Training program at The Doghouse, we require clients to continue using training tools for an extra 30 days to ensure the “training picture” transfers back to your home routine.
 Here’s why:

 Remember that old 21 Day theory?

 “In 1960, Maltz published the above 21-day theory, and his other behavior changes thoughts in a book called Psycho-Cybernetics (audiobook).
 The book became a blockbuster hit, selling more than 30 million copies, and that’s when the problem started.
-In the decades that followed, Maltz’s work influenced nearly every major “self-help” professional from Zig Ziglar to Brian Tracy to Tony Robbins.
+Maltz’s work influenced nearly every major “self-help” professional from Zig Ziglar to Brian Tracy to Tony Robbins in the decades that followed.
 More people started reciting Maltz’s story, like a very long Telephone game, leaving out the most critical word “a minimum of about 21 days.”
 Instead, they shortened it to say, “It takes 21 days to form a new habit.”